Meet the Team

 Associate Dean (Acting), Teaching & Learning | email@example.com

-Fergal is the Acting Director of Trent Online and is an Associate Professor in the Department of Psychology.
+Fergal is the Associate Dean (Acting) of Teaching & Learning at Trent, and is an Associate Professor in the Department of Psychology.
 Fergal’s cognate background is in Kinesiology, having completed his BSc at the University of Saskatchewan, MSc at McMaster and PhD at the University of Toronto.
 He instructs undergraduate and graduate level courses in statistics and undergraduate courses in behaviour modification, self-regulation, motivation and emotion and sport psychology as well as supervising undergraduate and graduate research students.
 Fergal researches course design and student qualities leading to success in undergraduate statistics.
 He is also involved in development and research into interventions directed at improving self-regulated learning among post-secondary students.
 Fergal enjoys all things rugby and is the mental skills coach for the Trent Men’s rugby team.

 With over 20 years of experience in a variety of educational settings, Dana brings to her work as Senior Education Developer a deep appreciation of instructional and assessment practices that help students develop critical skills.
 In her former role as an Academic Skills Instructor, Dana provided individual and group support to students working across the disciplines and contributed to the development of several university-wide educational initiatives including the Academic Integrity Module, Trent’s Three Minute Thesis Program, and the Online Learning Student Assistant program.
 Within the CTL, Dana works to create resources to support faculty’s use of innovative and effective course design, instructional strategies, and assessment practices as well as to celebrate teaching excellence through Trent’s teaching awards.
 Dana holds a B.A. (hons) in American Studies and Women’s Studies from Carleton College, an M.A. in history from Rutgers University, a Graduate Certificate in Teaching from American University, and an M.Ed. in Educational Studies from Trent University.